lsst-it/ittn-078/index.md

 Finally there is some rust which perhaps should be dealt with.
 A few corners  <a href="#corosion"> seem to have a build up of residue and/or rust</a>.
 The floor near pylon B <a href="#corosion2"> speckled with rust spots</a>.
-Inside the curve near Pylon A<a href="#corosion3">  there is clear sign of once standing water leaving rust</a>i and the black residue mentioned above.
+Inside the curve near Pylon A<a href="#corosion3">  there is clear sign of once standing water leaving rust</a> and the black residue mentioned above.

+Thanks to Christian Aguilar and Isidro Ocaranza for the support.

 ## Images supporting the report
 <a href="debris">